Popmotion/popmotion/docs/blog/20171211-introducing-popmotion-8.md

 ### File size and individual imports

 Popmotion has always tried to respect your bytes.
-One of the reasons I wrote it in the first place was a disatisfaction with the size of existing libraries in comparison to the benefits they provided.
+One of the reasons I wrote it in the first place was a dissatisfaction with the size of existing libraries in comparison to the benefits they provided.

 Popmotion 8 is a little bigger than 7 (11.5kb vs 10kb).
 Though, as such a radical rewrite with so many new features, I think there are efficiencies to be made over the coming months.